Willamin/wflewis.com/source/linklog/2021-02-15-language-hexagons-and-a-durable-computer.html.md

 <hr>

-It's a long read (as it was originally a 45 minute talk), but it's worth it!
+It’s a long read (as it was originally a 45 minute talk), but it’s worth it!
 Steele gives an excellent suggestion for how programming languages ought to be designed, with the entire piece serving as a stellar analogy.

 [https://www.cs.virginia.edu/~evans/cs655/readings/steele.pdf](https://www.cs.virginia.edu/~evans/cs655/readings/steele.pdf)

 <hr>

-Here's a page that I feel perfectly exemplifies why the web is such a great medium.
+Here’s a page that I feel perfectly exemplifies why the web is such a great medium.
 It so clearly explains challenges and solutions for dealing with hexagonal grids in games.

 [https://www.redblobgames.com/grids/hexagons/](https://www.redblobgames.com/grids/hexagons/)